javidel/modern-data-warehouse/text/text.md

 ## Task 1: Create materialized view over JSON data

-1. Before we create the Oracle Text index, we are goint to create a **materialized view**.
+1. Before we create the Oracle Text index, we are going to create a **materialized view**.
 We are going to take advantage of the JSON utilities.
 Click on **New Collection View**.

     ![Get view](./images/get-view.png)